 However in an 1855 report to the House of Commons, it was regretted by Capt.
 James Vetch and Sir Francis Beaufort that the Commissioners had expended the shipping and harbour dues chiefly on building the quays of the town, erecting perches, and placing a few buoys, but little had been done to improve the channels.
 They also observed that the number of Commissioners to be appointed by statute was supposed to be 51 but the actual number was 104 and with such a numerous body of Commissioners and so constituted, no great good could be expected to arise.
 They recommended that in order to be able to make decisions and carry them out, the Corporation should be replaced by a commission of 12 persons who knew what they were about.

 The Cubitt Report was just one of perhaps a dozen engineering reports on the improvement of Wexford Harbour presented to or sponsored by Westminster in the 18th and 19th centuries.
 He proposed to dig a channel through the Burrow at Rosslare joining the Coal Channel into the South Bay.
 He also made the comment that many of the merchants and shipowners in the port did not want to see improvements made.
 They had invested in shallow draught boats and improvements that allowed deep draught vessels into the harbour would damage their businesses.
 They were also concerned, he said, about the increased dues they would have to pay to meet the cost of improvements.
 Most were not implemented and those that were did little to improve navigation.
+The first attempt of land reclamation was made in 1814 by two Thomson brothers involving 800 acres of land on the SE side of the harbour.
+By 1816 the Thomson brothers had succeeded in building a bank that kept the sea out but a high tide caused the bank to crash, thus halting the reclamation works.
 In 1838, the engineer George Jack claimed that the earlier surveyors "...were ignorant of the true state of the coast and harbour of Wexford, and the causes of the formation of the bar; otherwise they could not have recommended plans for improvement which would have been totally ineffective".

 In 1840 a group of Scottish speculators became interested in reclaiming a large part of the sloblands and they retained a Captain James Vetch of the Royal Engineers to carry out a survey.
 His proposal was to create a funnel shaped channel running straight from the bar to the quays, widest at the bar.
 This would result in a much-improved tidal flow.
 The local people were alarmed at these proposals and opposed the parliamentary act that would have enabled the work to commence.
 Eventually the Scots gave up.